 Online course exams will be administered online.
 Some exams may require a proctor.
 Students are responsible for procuring a proctor if necessary.
+For Blackboard exams, students are required to use the Respondus Lockdown Browser with Monitor.
+Students are required to have a camera and microphone for online exam monitoring and follow the online testing rules (see Appendix Q Online Testing Rules).

 Exam confidentiality is critical!
-There is a NO smart devices/cell phone policy for all upper division testing/test review.
+There is a NO smart devices/cell phone policy for all upper division testing/ test review.
 This includes paper/pencil testing, test review, cooperative testing, and computer testing.
 If you are discovered having a smart device/cell phone on your person, this will be considered a violation of the Academic Honesty Policy.
 If we discover that you have your smart device/cell phone with you during a unit exam/cooperative testing or unit exam review you will receive a 0 for the test grade.